Fudan-iGEM/2024-wiki/src/inclusivity.md

 ### Charity Sales

-April 2, 2024, marks the 17th **“World Autism Awareness Day”**.
+April 2, 2024, marks the 17th **"World Autism Awareness Day"**.
 Taking this opportunity, we held three **charity sales** events on various campuses of Fudan University.
 The charity sale includes cultural and creative products designed by us, as well as works completed by ASD students in the course.
 We shared this year's inclusivity project with passers-by.
 After the charity sale, we donated the proceeds to [Light of Rainbow].

 <div style="text-align: center;" id="fig30">
     <img src="https://static.igem.wiki/teams/5115/inclusivity/handanyimai.jpg" style='width:100%'>